ravicm/hello/cheflab.md

 <img src="images/os-1.JPG" > <br>

 select the OS and download the required version <br>
-However the entire Lab discussed on **Ubuntu-OS**
+However the entire Lab discussed on **Ubuntu-OS** <br>
-2. Once download started, browser tab pause download and right click on the url, copy the link and run below command <br>
+Once download started, browser tab pause download and right click on the url, copy the link and run below command <br>
 ```rb
 #wget https://packages.chef.io/files/stable/chef-workstation/20.10.168/ubuntu/20.04/chef-workstation_20.10.168-1_amd64.deb
 ```
-3. This will download the package to the workstation node
+This will download the package to the workstation node
-##### for ubuntu run below command to install chef,
+##### for ubuntu run below command to install chef
 ```rb
 # dpkg -i chef-workstation_20.10.168-1_amd64.deb
 ```